 In the case of land resource management, many of our clients, such as the US Geological Survey (USGS), US Forest Service (USFS), the Bureau of Land Management (BLM), are stewards of our vast public lands and their bountiful resources.
 They deal with vast quantities of data related to land and mineral rights, property rights, land ownership.
 This example of how the KID model is being applied in a different segment helped to demonstrate the re-usable patterns and recommended shifts in investment for the transportation sector.
 It also explored the benefits for planning and policy, risk management and resiliency planning, and development of complex, adaptive information systems.

 The presentation was part of a challenge-exercise session which had multiple presenters attacking the topic “Resilience Tabletop Simulation: What You Need to Know Before and After Disaster Strikes” from various angles.
 Below are detailed the workshop exercise overview, objectives, and outcomes.

-The exercise illustrates how differing objectives and perceptions often inhibit effective response, and highlights the need to coordinate across sectors (See Figure 1).
-The debrief can be customized to include additional discussions of topics such as:
+The exercise illustrates how differing objectives and perceptions often inhibit effective response.
+It also highlights the need to coordinate across sectors (See Figure 1).
+The debrief is customizable to include additional discussions of topics such as:

 - Planning vs. execution

 - Breaking down silos between and within sectors and jurisdictions

 - Leveraging public and private resources to meet community and survivor needs

 - Synchronization and optimization of disaster relief supply chains